nachobfrupm/TOD_QualityVideoEncoding/README.md

 DATASET: Scripts specific to given datasets.
 They are used to automate extractioon of master video from input datasets. <br />
 EXPERIMENTAL: Not stable scripts used for future evolutions of the framework  <br />
 MISC: Miscellaneous scripts, not critical for the main flow  <br />
+OLD_VERSIONS: Old versions of scripts used in SCRIPTS/BASH directory.
+Kept for historical reasons.
+Do not use them.  <br />
 <br />